 Next, it’s important to stay organised.
 Create a document where you keep track of the blogs you’ve reached out to, who has and hasn’t expressed interest, and on which dates they’re planning to post.

-Once you have the right number of bloggers, you know who is posting what and what, you need to create a banner with all that information on to share on social media and for the bloggers to use in their post.
+Once you have the right number of bloggers, you know who is posting what and when, you need to create a banner with all that information on ready to share on social media and for the bloggers to use in their post.
 You will need to create a media kit which includes the following: